 Travel Assurance Fund

 The Travel Assurance Fund (TAF) provides a possible source of compensation when consumers do not receive the travel services they purchased through a BC licensed travel agent.
-All claims must be filed within six months from the date that the travel services were not provided.

 Consumer Travel Assurance Fund claim form [Online]

 BC licensed travel agent or wholesaler Travel Assurance Fund claim form [Online]